Google Translate

 The learning experience

 With a focus on developing children’s oracy, speaking and listening lies at the heart of everything we do.
-From Nursey through to Year 2, children develop the skills to re-tell stories and poems, orally imitating the language they hear.
-Stimulated by the oral rehearsal of narratives from around the world and interesting non-fiction and poetry texts, children internalise the language that they need ready for writing.
+From Nursey through to Year 2, children develop the skills to re-tell the stories and poems they are exposed to, orally imitating the language they hear.
+Stimulated by oral rehearsal, discussion of narratives from around the world and interesting non-fiction and poetry texts, children draw on the language and key text features that they need ready for writing.
 This is strengthened through drama and role-play across the school and opportunities to perform stories and recite poems to real life audiences.

 Children are encouraged to ‘reach for the stars’ at St Anne’s and we recognise that fostering a growth mindset is key to the success of our young authors journeys.